Murder of Hoe Hong Lin

-On 22 September 2010, also the Mid-Autumn Festival of 2010, at a park in Woodlands, Singapore, 32-year-old Hoe Hong Lin (何虹玲 Hé Hónglíng), a Malaysian-born Singapore Permanent Resident, was attacked and fatally stabbed in the heart.
-The killer, 20-year-old Soh Wee Kian (苏伟坚 Sū Wĕijiān), a full-time National Serviceman who went AWOL at the time of the stabbing, was arrested by police while pending trial in a military court for desertion offenses, and charged with murder.
+On 22 September 2010, also the Mid-Autumn Festival of 2010, at a park in Woodlands, Singapore, 32-year-old Hoe Hong Lin (何虹玲 (Hé Hónglíng, Hô Hông-lîn)), a Malaysian-born Singapore Permanent Resident, was attacked and fatally stabbed in the heart.
+The killer, 20-year-old Soh Wee Kian (苏伟坚 (Sū Wĕijiān, So͘ Úi-kian)), a full-time National Serviceman who went AWOL at the time of the stabbing, was arrested by police while pending trial in a military court for desertion offenses, and charged with murder.
 It was also discovered that Soh had attacked three more women and stabbed them in a similar fashion as he did to Hoe, after stalking them.
 Soh, who was found to be suffering from an adjustment disorder with a depressed mood, pleaded guilty to a lesser charge of manslaughter for killing Hoe and another charge of stabbing one of his three surviving victims, and sentenced to life imprisonment on 22 August 2013.